-The Kristin South phase one project will involve the development of the Lavrans and Kristin Q offshore gas and condensate discoveries, located in the Norwegian Sea, along the north-western coast of Norway.
+The Kristin South phase one project will involve the development of the Lavrans and Kristin Q offshore gas and condensate discoveries, which are located in the Norwegian Sea along the north-west coast of Norway.

-The Kristin South phase one is estimated to produce 58.2 million barrels of oil equivalent (Mboe), including 6.2 billion standard cubic metres (bscm) of gas and 1.9 million standard cubic metres (MMscm) of oil.
-First production from the project is expected in 2024.
+Kristin South phase one is estimated to produce 58.2 million barrels of oil equivalent (Mboe), including 6.2 billion standard cubic metres (bscm) of gas and 1.9 million standard cubic metres (MMscm) of oil.

 Lavrans was discovered in 1995 by the drilling of the 6406/2-1 well at a water depth of 280m in the central Norwegian Sea, approximately 10km south-east of the Kristin field.
 The discovery was later delineated by multiple appraisal wells.

 It has a tight and complex reservoir, containing gas and condensate in the Ile and Tofte early to middle Jurassic era formations.
 The relatively high-pressure and high-temperature (HPHT) reservoir has high carbon dioxide (CO₂) and hydrogen sulphide (H₂S) content in the gas.

 Kristin Q is an HPHT reservoir situated in the southern Kristin field.